A $q$-Queens Problem. V. Some of Our Favorite Pieces: Queens, Bishops, Rooks, and Nightriders: The Bishop and Its Scion

-\begin{proof} The $n\times n$ integral right triangle board has $n$ diagonals (parallel to the hypotenuse) of lengths $1,2,\ldots,n$, each of which can have at most one semibishop.
+The $n\times n$ integral right triangle board has $n$ diagonals (parallel to the hypotenuse) of lengths $1,2,\ldots,n$, each of which can have at most one semibishop.
 The number of ways to place $q$ labelled semibishops is the sum of all products of $q$ of these $n$ values, i.e., the elementary symmetric function $e_q(1,2,\ldots,n)$, which equals $|s(n+1,n+1-q)|$.
-That proves the first part of the proposition.
+That proves Proposition \ref{P:triangleboard}.